devayansarkar/angular-material-ngrx-auth/README.md

-# Angular Material boiler plate with Ngrx and FirebaseAuth
+# Angular Material boiler plate with Ngrx and Firebase Authentication

 Project created with `Angular CLI`